MH Wilds

 Emergency Evasion Controls

-Emergency Evasion can only be used under very specific conditions: your weapon is sheathed, the monster can see you, and the Hunter is sprinting away from the monster.
-If all of these conditions are satisfied, pressing ✕ will result in an exaggerated diving jump known as Emergency Evasion.
+Emergency Evasion can only be used under very specific conditions: your weapon needs to be sheathed, the monster can see you, and the Hunter is sprinting away from the monster.
+If all of these conditions are met, pressing X will result in a diving jump called an Emergency Evasion.

 Performing an Emergency Evade will spend a portion of your stamina bar.
 Furthermore, you can only use an Emergency Evade while your Hunter is already sprinting.
-Additionally, sprinting away from a monster consumes more stamina than sprinting towards one.
-So make sure your Hunter's stamina is topped up before performing any Emergency Evasions.
+Sprinting away from a monster consumes more stamina than sprinting towards one.
+So keep in mind that you need stamina to perform an Emergency Evasion.

 Very Long Invulnerability Window

-Emergency Evasion has a significantly longer iFrame period compared to regular evasion, which makes it much easier to dodge attacks.
-The invulnerability period begins the moment you jump until just before your Hunter gets up, making it very useful for dodging unblockable attacks, or attacks that you are unfamiliar with.
+Emergency Evasion has a significantly longer iFrame period compared to a regular evasion, which makes it much easier to dodge attacks.
+The invulnerability period begins the moment you jump until just before your Hunter gets up, making it very useful for dodging unblockable attacks, or attacks that last a long time.

 Using an Emergency Evade leaves your Hunter completely deffenseless while they are getting back up on their feet.
-If you know a monster is about to use a continuous attack, or use a follow-up attack right after an initial attack, consider other defensive manoeuvres.
-While powerful, don't rely on Emergency Evasions only, and try to incorporate other dodges, blocks, or evades into your playstyle to become a better Hunter overall.
+If you know a monster is about to use a continuous attack, or use a follow-up attack right after an initial attack, consider other options.
+Don't rely on Emergency Evasions too much and try to incorporate other dodges, blocks, or evades.

 How to Perfect Evade